Wix vs WordPress: Which Website Builder Is Better?

 Although Wix comes with a free regular website, you can add an eCommerce store starting at $17/month.
 This lets you accept payments and view sales reports and analytics — all in an ad-free space.

 As for blogging, Wix lets users add a Blog section on their site for free.
 This comes with all blogging essentials such as a plain text editor, categories, archives, photos and videos, and tags.
 However, the free blogging function of Wix does not have a native comments section.

 Wix also offers free tools and plug-ins such as pop-ups and forms, visitor analytics, and site badges.
-Users can browse the tools they can add to their website according to category, including Communication, Media and Content, Marketing, and Online Selling.
+Users can browse the tools they can add to their website according to a category, including Communication, Media and Content, Marketing, and Online Selling.

 WordPress, on the other hand, is popular for its expansive design and usability.
 There are thousands of free WordPress themes and templates to pick from.
-The range of WordPress themes go from personal blogs to full-fledged eCommerce stores.
+The range of WordPress themes goes from personal blogs to full-fledged eCommerce stores.
 Here are 38 free WordPress themes for business.

 Users can directly download and install free themes from WordPress.
 There are also several third-party shops where you can browse and purchase premium WordPress themes, such as StudioPress and Themify.